akeslo/Oura-Ring-HA/README.md

 ## *Notice: This is a work in progress, all help is welcome :)*

-# Oura Ring HA
+# Oura Ring Sensors

 # Summary
-A custom component to display the [Oura Ring](https://cloud.ouraring.com/docs/) data from the [v2 API](https://cloud.ouraring.com/docs/)
+A custom component to display the [Oura Ring](https://cloud.ouraring.com/) data from the [v2 API](https://cloud.ouraring.com/docs/)

 # Installation
-This can be installed via HACS or by copying all the files from custom_components/oura_ring_ha/ to <config directory>/custom_components/oura_ring_ha/.
+This can be installed via HACS or by copying all the files from custom_components/oura_ring_ha/ to <config directory>/custom_components/oura_ring_sensors/.

 # Configuration
 Add the following to *configuration.yaml*

     # Example configuration.yaml entry
-    oura_ring_ha:
+    sensors:

+    - platform: oura_ring_ha
-    api_token: "API TOKEN HERE"
+      api_token: API_TOKEN_HERE

 The above configuration will generate an entity with the id sensor.oura_ring_ha and current value as the sleep score along with these attributes from yesterday: